Luligu/matterbridge-shelly/README.md

 The components in the list will not be exposed for all devices.
 Use the component name (i.e. Temperature).

+For detailed examples, refer to the [COMPONENTS.md documentation.](https://github.com/Luligu/matterbridge-shelly/blob/main/COMPONENTS.md)

 ### deviceEntityBlackList

-List of components not to be exposed for a single device.
-Enter in the first field the name of the device id (e.g. shellyplus2pm-5443B23D81F8 for wifi shelly devices or 7c:c6:b6:65:2d:87 for BLU shelly devices) and in the second field add all the component names (i.e. Temperature) or component ids (i.e. temperature:0) you want to exclude for that device.
+The deviceEntityBlackList is a list of components that should not be exposed for a specific device.

+In the first field, enter the device ID (e.g., shellyplus2pm-5443B23D81F8 for Wi-Fi Shelly devices or 7c:c6:b6:65:2d:87 for BLU Shelly devices).
+In the second field, list all the component names (e.g., Temperature) or component IDs (e.g., temperature:0) you want to exclude for that device.
-Examples:

-- if you want the BLU motion to only have the motion component, add its device addr and in the list Illuminance and Button;
+For detailed examples, refer to the [COMPONENTS.md documentation.](https://github.com/Luligu/matterbridge-shelly/blob/main/COMPONENTS.md)

 ### nocacheList